Land Acknowledgement Statement Resources

 - Land Acknowledgments Are Not Enough

-- Hayden King on writing Ryerson University's territorial acknowledgement
+- Hayden King on writing Ryerson University's territorial acknowledgment

 - Native Land Digital Map

-- Are you planning to do a Land Acknowledgement?
+- Are you planning to do a Land Acknowledgment?

 Montana State University and University of Montana Statements and Use